wizwin/mmi/README.md

 6. Non-HLOS

 TODO
-- Need to support more and latest formats
+- Need to support more and latest formats:
+  - metadata.img
+  - system_ext
+  - vbmeta
 - Need to work on better command line parsing (It is very bad at the moment)